Toby Keith has been a record producer and an actor over the course of his career, but he is best known for his work as a country musician.

 Tender as I Wanna Be

-In Tender as I Wanna Be, Keith explores the character of a man who isn’t a tender person by his partner’s standards but feels that he is tender enough by his own.
+In Tender as I Wanna Be, Keith explores the character of a man who isn’t a tender person by his partner’s standards but feels that he is tender enough on his own.

 Originally titled American Life, this song is essentially a compilation of things seen over the years on American news outlets that represent the ‘American ride’.